polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 ## Publish Your Pallet

-Once your pallet is no longer just testing code, you should consider publishing it to GitHub.
+Once your pallet is no longer in test phase, you should consider publishing it to GitHub.
 Go ahead and [create a GitHub repository](https://help.github.com/en/articles/create-a-repo) and [push your pallet's code](https://help.github.com/en/articles/pushing-to-a-remote) to it.